Lacona, New York

 Lacona is a village in Oswego County, New York, United States.
 The population was 582 at the 2010 census.

-The Village of Lacona is inside the Town of Sandy Creek.
-The village is halfway between Syracuse and Watertown.
+The village is inside the town of Sandy Creek, halfway between Syracuse and Watertown.

 History

 The village was founded around 1803.
 Lacona was incorporated as a village in 1880.

 The Smith H. Barlow House, First National Bank of Lacona, Lacona Clock Tower, Lacona Railroad Station and Depot, Charles M. Salisbury House, Matthew Shoecraft House, Fred Smart House, and Newman Tuttle House are listed on the National Register of Historic Places.

 Geography

 Lacona is located at 43°38′38″N 76°4′7″W (43.643791, -76.068562).